A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Sir Frank Fraser Darling (1903 - 1979) was an English ecologist, ornithologist, farmer, conservationist and author.

-Wild Life In The African Territory
+Wild Life In An African Territory

 Captain John Guy Dollman (1886 - 1942), known as Guy Dollman, was a British zoologist and taxonomist.
 He was an authority on many species and wrote numerous books and articles of which only the ones connected to Africa are listed here.

 Catalogue Of The Selous Collection Of Big Game In The British Museum (Natural History) by J G Dollman (1921).
 This catalogue details the collection of big game shot by Captain F C Selous, between the years 1870 and 1916, which was in the British Museum (Natural History).
 The African big game collection contains 443 specimens with 81 specimens from Europe, Asia and North America.
 Excerpts from Selous' book 'A Hunter's Wanderings In Africa' have been included as part of the descriptive text.
+Free eBook

 The Game Animals Of Africa